deadlyvipers/dojo_rules/kill_list.md

-This exercise is fuked up. grieve
+This exercise is fuked up. grieve.
+Like really fucked up.